dirtsimple/php-server/README.md

 * You can add `.ini` files to `/etc/supervisor.d/` to add additional processes to the base supervisor configuration, or to override the default supervisor configurations for nginx, php-fpm, etc.
 * `php-fpm` pool parameters can be set with environment vars (`FPM_PM`, `FPM_MAX_CHILDREN`, `FPM_START_SERVERS`, `FPM_MIN_SPARE_SERVERS`, `FPM_MAX_SPARE_SERVERS`, `FPM_MAX_REQUESTS`)
 * nginx's `set_real_ip_from` is recursive, and supports Cloudflare (via `REAL_IP_CLOUDFLARE=true`) as well as your own load balancers/proxies (via `REAL_IP_FROM`)
-* Additional alpine APKs, PHP core extensions, and pecl extensions can be installed using the `EXTRA_APKS`, `EXTRA_EXTS`, and `EXTRA_PECL` build-time arguments, respectively.
+* Additional alpine APKs, PHP core extensions, and pecl extensions can be installed by setting `EXTRA_APKS`, `EXTRA_EXTS`, and `EXTRA_PECL` as environment variables or build-time arguments.
 * `sendfile` is turned on for optimal static file performance, unless you set `VIRTUALBOX_DEV=true`
 * Configuration files don't grow on each container restart
 * Developer and server priviliges are kept separate: git and composer are run as a `developer` user rather than as root, and files are owned by that user.
 To be written to by PHP and the web server, files or directories must be explicitly listed in `NGINX_WRITABLE`.
-The whole codebase is `NGINX_READABLE` by default, but can be made more restrictive by listing specific directories.
+(The whole codebase is `NGINX_READABLE` by default, but can be made more restrictive by listing specific directories.)
 * You can mount your code anywhere, not just `/var/www/html` (just set `CODE_BASE` to whatever directory you like)
 * If any supervised process (nginx, php-fpm, cron, etc.) enters a `FATAL` state, the entire container is shut down, so that configuration or other errors don't produce a silently unresponsive container.